Educational Leadership Grant

-Schools interested in pursuing Leadership Grants should contact the Foundation to check on eligibility, to discuss the process with the Executive Director and to seek placement on an upcoming Leadership Grant Agenda.
+Schools interested in pursuing Educational Leadership Grants should contact the Foundation to check on eligibility, to discuss the process with the Executive Director and to seek placement on an upcoming Educational Leadership Grant Agenda.

 These grants are made in response to proposals that can be for requests of up to $250,000, matched at least 1:1.

-Starting in 2008, the Foundation dedicated one of its three annual grant-making cycles to the Leadership Grant program-- larger grants to fewer schools-- that was initially by invitation only.
-Beginning with the 2018 agenda, the Foundation will allow schools to pursue placement on a Leadership Grant Agenda without first being invited to do so.
-The Foundation Board wants these Leadership Grants to be generative.
+Starting in 2008, the Foundation dedicated one of its three annual grant-making cycles to the Educational Leadership Grant program-- larger grants to fewer schools-- that was initially by invitation only.
+Beginning with the 2018 agenda, the Foundation allowed schools to pursue placement on an Educational Leadership Grant Agenda without first being invited to do so.
+The Foundation Board wants these Educational Leadership Grants to be generative.
 We seek proposals that:

 - promise a significant impact on the practice and thinking in the independent school community throughout the country